Everbridge/generate-secure-pillar/README.txt

 EXAMPLES:
 # create a new sls file
-$ ./generate-secure-pillar -k "Salt Master" create --secret_name secret_name --secret_value secret_value --outfile new.sls
+$ generate-secure-pillar -k "Salt Master" create --name secret_name1 --value secret_value1 --name secret_name2 --value secret_value2 --outfile new.sls

 # add to the new file
-$ ./generate-secure-pillar -k "Salt Master" update --secret_name new_secret_name --secret_value new_secret_value --file new.sls
+$ generate-secure-pillar -k "Salt Master" update --name new_secret_name --value new_secret_value --file new.sls --outfile new.sls

 # update an existing value
-$ ./generate-secure-pillar -k "Salt Master" update --secret_name secret_name --secret_value secret_value3 --file new.sls
+$ generate-secure-pillar -k "Salt Master" update --name secret_name --value secret_value3 --file new.sls --outfile new.sls

 # encrypt all plain text values in a file
-$ ./generate-secure-pillar -k "Salt Master" encrypt all --file us1.sls --outfile us1.sls
+$ generate-secure-pillar -k "Salt Master" encrypt all --file us1.sls --outfile us1.sls

 # recurse through all sls files, creating new encrypted files with a .new extension
-$ ./generate-secure-pillar -k "Salt Master" encrypt recurse /path/to/pillar/secure/stuff
+$ generate-secure-pillar -k "Salt Master" encrypt recurse /path/to/pillar/secure/stuff